mindspore-ai/docs/tutorials/training/source_en/advanced_use/performance_profiling_gpu.md

 Figure 1 displays the overall performance of the training, including the overall data of Step Trace, Operator Performance, MindData Performance and Timeline:

 - Operator Performance: It will collect the average execution time of operators and operator types.
 The overall performance page will show the pie graph for different operator types.
 - Timeline: It will collect execution time for operations and CUDA activity.
 The tasks will be shown on the time axis.
 The overall performance page will show the statistics for tasks.
+- MindData Performance: It will analyse the performance of the data input stages.
+The overall performance page will show the number of steps that may be the bottleneck for these stages.

 Users can click the detail link to see the details of each components.